johnousterhout/aposd-vs-clean-code/README.md

 They allow developers to make significant changes to a system without fear of breaking something.

-* We agree that it is possible use TDD to produce systems with good designs.
+* We agree that it is possible to use TDD to produce systems with good designs.

 * I believe that TDD discourages good design and can easily lead to very bad code.
 You do not believe that TDD discourages good